 In a closed-door roundtable held on 21st July 2022, REFSA brought together a collective of policymakers, architects, urban planners, elected representatives and finance professionals to drive the exploration of this topic further.

 Listed below are some of the summary points from the roundtable:

 A paradigm shift in mindset towards the concept of renting

 - Housing financialisation, or the increased dominance of the financial markets in the housing sector, has continued to reinforce and rescale itself.
-The increase in the interest rates and the consequential debt burden of the B40 and M40 makes house ownership even more unaffordable.
+The increase in interest rates, along with the consequential debt burden of the B40 and M40 amid uneven post-pandemic economic recovery, makes house ownership even more unaffordable.

 The rental housing model